Offering a perfect blend of space and low running costs, these hybrid estate cars are great family cars and load luggers.

 Boot space: 470 litres

 If you’d rather have a plug-in hybrid estate that’s all about sporty looks and handling, the Cupra Leon Estate e-Hybrid should be on your shortlist.
-Not only does it stand out with its copper detailing and big wheels, but it packs in an awful lot of tech – plus a powertrain that offers up to 35 miles of silent EV driving and 0-62mph in seven seconds.
+Not only does it stand out with its copper detailing and big wheels, but it packs in an awful lot of tech – plus the same powertrain as the Passat and Superb, that offers up to 80 miles of silent EV driving and 0-62mph in seven seconds.
 Short of the fiery 310hp petrol range-topper, the e-Hybrid is the quickest Leon estate available.
 But, if you can do without the in-your-face styling, a slightly less powerful plug-in-hybrid setup is offered in the SEAT Leon Estate.
+Meanwhile, the pre-facelift Leon PHEV manages around 35 miles of EV driving.

 10. Mercedes CLA Shooting Brake